 The CBDRM synthesis report outlines the well-documented cycle of poverty exacerbated by disasters faced by the poor.
 CBDRM is recognized as the most effective approach in integrating DRM with poverty reduction strategies (PRS).
-Successful pilot projects in PDR SEA Phase IV point to the integration of CBDRM into local development planning as the best mechanism available to poverty reduction as it involves communities and local people in decisionmaking and implementation, and promotes indigenous risk-coping wisdom and knowledge.
-Key CBDRM planning components include readiness to respond, mitigation, local adaptation efforts,

-Revisiting the link between CBDRR and development and ownership of a locally crafted solution.
+Successful pilot projects in PDR SEA Phase IV point to the integration of CBDRM into local development planning as the best mechanism available to poverty reduction as it involves communities and local people in decision-making and implementation, and promotes indigenous risk-coping wisdom and knowledge.
+Key CBDRM planning components include readiness to respond, mitigation, local adaptation efforts, dmproceedings.indd 11 and ownership of a locally crafted solution.
 These pilot projects can be used as a framework for future initiatives in other countries.